 Most of you enjoy just unwinding in the hot tub and exploring in your rowing boat.
 For those with a taste for adventure, culture or country walks we have found a great list of things for you to fit into your memorable holiday schedule.
-Whether you’re on a romantic getaway, a family adventure or a friends holiday there is so much all year round to do and you’ll no doubt find one trip is not enough.
+Whether you’re on a romantic staycation, a family adventure or a friends holiday there is so much all year round to do and you’ll no doubt find one trip is not enough.

 1. Appreciate a cream tea or two and peruse the river walkway at Bourton-on-the-water – the Venice of the Cotswolds.
 This really is the quintessential village you would expect from this part of the world. www.bourtoninfo.com